Ljubljana Travel – 5 great day trips from Ljubljana

 3, Soca Valley

 Slovenia’s northwest is characterised by a stunning alpine valley where the magnificent Soca River has carved a breathtaking place with water in abundance.
 From Ljubljana, travel first to the alpine resort of Kranjska Gora, then it’s over Slovenia’s highest mountain pass, Vrsic, via a twisty road.
-There’s a great place for lunch at the top before heading down into the Trenta Valley.
-Following the emerald-green Soca River itself, there’ll be numerous waterfalls to visit along the way, and also the fabulous Great Soca Gorge.
+There’s no need to return over Vrsic Pass.
+To return to Ljubljana, travel down from the valley to the western motorway and zoom back into Ljubljana in time for a late supper.

 While this region is not so far as the crow flies, it does take a little longer due to the nature of the country roads.
 However, it’s still possible to do a circular trip and see a lot in one long day and be back in Ljubljana by late evening.
 There’s no need to return over Vrsic Pass, as it’s easy to head down from the valley to the western motorway and zoom back into Ljubljana in time for a late supper.